Malaysia is rapidly becoming a hub for cryptocurrency and digital asset innovation in Southeast Asia.

 This regulatory oversight ensures that DACs operate responsibly and transparently, providing investors with confidence in the safety of their digital assets.

-Here are the the full record of the DACs that are regulated by the SC:
+Here is the full record of the DACs that are regulated by the SC, which as of now features three companies: CoKeeps Sdn Bhd, Gambit Custody Sdn Bhd, and Jada Platform Sdn Bhd.

 CoKeeps Sdn Bhd is a pioneering company in the Malaysian digital asset space.
 They are the first regulated digital asset custodian (DAC) in Malaysia, approved by the Securities Commission Malaysia (SC).